-The store containing this unique public address installation is the elaborate new Thirty-fourth Street establishment of Bedell's, in New York City.
-Recitals are given each afternoon by Miss Mary Jones, a talented young organist.
-The response of the shopping public to this innovation has been so favorable that it is planned to continue the concerts indefinitely.
+The store containing this unique public address installation is the elaborate new Thirty-fourth Street establishment of Be-dell's, in New York City.
+Recitals are given each afternoon by Miss Mary Jones, a tal-ented young organist.
+The response of the abapting public to this innovation has been shopping public to this innovation has been so favorable that it is planned to continue the concerts indefinitely.